 As participants experienced this spaciousness, they found ways to name its value in terms that they believed their organizations could hear.
 One participant noted how she always feels guilty when she takes a break during the workday but is immediately more productive afterward.
 Another noted how spaciousness allows her to process important information better than she would be able to otherwise.
-Another noted how when her organization pauses, rather than working to exhaustion, people become meaningfully more efficient.
+Another noted how when her organization pauses, rather than working to exhaustion, people rator and created at contapinant contain percention become meaningfully more efficient.
 Another observed how busyness creates breadth but little depth: a "no" is often necessary to create space in order to do the most important things well.

-14 Bayo Akomolafe, "The Times Are Urgent; Let's Slow Down."
+Bayo Akomolafe, "The Times Are Urgent; Let's Slow Down."
 Bayo Akomolafe, October 2, 2022, www.bayoakomolafe.net/post/the-times-are-urgent-lets-slow-down/